ibm-cloud-docs/openwhisk/openwhisk_actions.md

   ```
   {: screen}

-  Now that you know the activation ID, you can specify it to obtain the Action result:
+  Now that you know the activation ID, you can specify it to obtain the action result:
   ```
   ibmcloud wsk activation result 6bf1f670ee614a7eb5af3c9fde813043
   ```